Spirik/KeyDetector/README.md

 * **keysArrayLength**
   *Type*: `byte`
   Length of `keysArray`.
 Should be explicitly supplied because array is passed by reference.
 Easy way to provide array length is to calculate it using the following expression: `sizeof(keysArray)/sizeof(Key)`.
-* **analogDelay** [*optional*]
+* **debounceDelay** [*optional*]
   *Type*: `byte`
   *Units*: ms
   *Default*: `0`
-  Delay in ms to account for any transient process that may occur when adjusting the source level of analog signal on transmitting end.
+  Delay in ms to account for any signal ripple (e.g. switch bounce) when detecting digital signal, or transient process that may occur when adjusting the source level of analog signal on transmitting end.
 Try increasing this value if you are experiencing detection of undesired adjacent signals prior to the detection of the actual signal you're sending.
 For example, that may be the case when you are using low-pass RC filter on transmitting end to convert PWM signal into analog (due to the temporal nature of the process).
 * **analogThreshold** [*optional*]
   *Type*: `int`
   *Default*: `16`